Did you know that one in five Australians are affected by mental illness?

 Yes, mental illness can be treated.
 Many people who have mental illness can recover completely while others manage their illness very well.

 The most important step is to seek help.
-See your GP in the first instance.
+See your Pascoe Vale doctor in the first instance.

 How to get help